-We are exposed to market risk from changes in interest rates and foreign currency rate fluctuations.
-Since December 31, 2017, there have been no material changes in the Company's exposures to interest rate or foreign currency rate fluctuations.
+We are exposed to market risk from changes in interest rates and fluctuations in foreign currency exchange rates.
+Since December 31, 2017, there have been no material changes in the Company's exposures to interest rate or foreign currency exchange rate fluctuations.
 See Part II, Item 7A "Quantitative and Qualitative Disclosures about Market Risk," in our Annual Report on Form 10-K for the year ended December 31, 2017 for further information regarding market risk.